kaytlinwu/Wildfire_Analaysis_Data_Science_Midterm_Project/README.md

 ## Project/Goals
+ * Can we find any variables within the data to predict a consequential properities of fires like size, danger and frequency?
  * Which fire indexes provides the greatest indicator to assess for the total area burned by a fire and ISI (initial spread index)?
  * Create a model predict the ISI (Initial Spread Index) of a fire.